What is special about this course?

 The purpose of this training programme is to provide candidates with these qualifications and help prepare them for a career at sea, by providing them with additional basic skills and qualifications, including Chartwork, Seamanship, Basic Sea Survival, First Aid, Health & Safety, and an introduction to the maritime industry.

-Lews Castle College requirements for entry to the course are relevant National 4 qualifications including:
+Lews Castle College requirements for entry to the course are three National 4 awards and one National 5 award in any of the following subjects:

 We will continue to assess older applicants who have left school, who may be considering a second career, on an individual basis